 Problem

-When a documentation site is served without proper cache-control headers, browsers will unnecessarily re-download images, CSS, and JavaScript bundles on every visit.
-This results in visual stuttering, increased bandwidth consumption, and a poor experience for returning users who expect the documentation to load instantaneously.
+When a documentation site is served without proper cache-control headers, browsers unnecessarily re-download images, CSS, and JavaScript bundles.
+This results in visual stuttering, increased bandwidth consumption, and a poor experience for returning users.

 Why it matters

-Effective caching is one of the most impactful ways to improve the “perceived performance” of your site.
-By ensuring that static assets are stored locally in the user’s browser, you eliminate the latency of repeated network requests.
-This makes navigating your documentation feel fluid and reliable, even on unstable network connections.
+Effective caching is highly impactful for improving perceived performance.
+Storing static assets locally in the user’s browser eliminates the latency of repeated network requests.
+This makes navigation feel fluid and reliable, even on unstable connections.

 Approach

-Implement a two-tier caching strategy: Immutable Caching for static assets (CSS, JS, images) and Etag Revalidation for dynamic content (HTML, JSON). docmd facilitates this by generating production-ready configurations that handle cache-busting automatically through version hashes.
+Implement a two-tier caching strategy: Immutable Caching for static assets (CSS, JS, images) and Etag Revalidation for dynamic content (HTML, JSON). docmd facilitates this by generating production-ready configurations that handle cache-busting automatically.

 Implementation